Pod-Point/laravel-aws-pubsub/README.md

 artisan pubsub:make:listener SendShipmentNotification
 ```

-**Note:** you will still need to make sure the mapping within the `PubSubEventServiceProvider` is declared.
+**Note:** you will still need to make sure the mapping within the `PubSubEventServiceProvider` is configured.

 ## Testing